EndPointCorp/end-point-blog/2023/05/cesium-labels.md

 ### Running On Your System

-We have released this code under the Apache license for everyone to use, here are some instructions on how to get this up and running on your local system.
+We have released this code [on our GitHub](https://github.com/EndPointCorp/tiled-city-labels) under the Apache license for everyone to use.

-It starts with a git clone:
+To get this up and running on your local system, start with a git clone:

 ```bash
 git clone https://github.com/EndPointCorp/tiled-city-labels.git